PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 ## Deprecating a metric

-Each component of the Kubernetes control-plane exposes metrics (usually the `/metrics` endpoint), which are typically ingested by cluster administrators.
+Each component of the PlaidCloud control-plane exposes metrics (usually the `/metrics` endpoint), which are typically ingested by cluster administrators.
 Not all metrics are the same: some metrics are commonly used as SLIs or used to determine SLOs, these tend to have greater import.
-Other metrics are more experimental in nature or are used primarily in the Kubernetes development process.
+Other metrics are more experimental in nature or are used primarily in the PlaidCloud development process.

 Accordingly, metrics fall under two stability classes (`ALPHA` and `STABLE`);
-this impacts removal of a metric during a Kubernetes release.
+this impacts removal of a metric during a PlaidCloud release.
 These classes are determined by the perceived importance of the metric.
 The rules for deprecating and removing a metric are as follows: